Over the years, I’ve worked with several first-time homebuyers, and I know that buying in today’s market is particularly tricky because:

 - Personal expression.
 Set your home up the way you want it.
 Paint it purple, get three dogs, do it your way!

 4. Buy now and hold for the long haul

-Home ownership has always been a great investment with an average return of around 4 percent per year.
+Homeownership has always been a great investment with an average return of around 4 percent per year.
 Historically, you can see that even if you bought at the very height of the market (2004-2006), we are now above that point on average.
 People who bought quality real estate have seen significant gains (see #5 below).
 By buying now, you may feel that you are overpaying.
-Next year you’re likely to already be looking at prices above what you paid and in several years, if you are not saving significant amounts of money you could find yourself priced out of the market by waiting.
+Next year you’re likely to already be looking at prices above what you paid.
+In several years, if you’re not saving significant amounts of money you could find yourself priced out of the market by waiting.

 5. Work with one skilled agent to undertake a systematic search